FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 by the user using the script.
 This can be done with the following commands (Note that the commands are supposing both or them are installed at */opt/biz-ecosystem*) ::

     $ export PATH=$PATH:/opt/biz-ecosystem/glassfish4/glassfish/bin
-    $ export PATH=$PATH:/opt/biz-ecosystem/node-v4.5.0-linux-x64/bin
+    $ export PATH=$PATH:/opt/biz-ecosystem/node-6.9.1-linux-x64/bin

     $ sudo chown -R <your_user>:<your_user> /opt/biz-ecosystem

 If you have used *setup_env.sh**, the Glassfish installation directory already belongs to your user.
-In addition, the export PATH command has been included in your bashrc, so to have Node and Glassfish in the PATH exceute the following
+In addition, the export PATH command has been included in your bashrc, so to have Node and Glassfish in the PATH execute the following
 command: ::

     $ source ~/.bashrc